Ambel plateau

 Description of the walk

-(S/E) Follow the track (GR®93) which heads off horizontally to the right, southwards, at the foot of the Roc de Toulau.
+(S/E) Follow the track (GR®®93) which runs horizontally to the right, heading south, at the foot of Roc de Toulau.

-(1) At Pas du Gouillat, in a left-hand bend, leave the trail (GR®93) and continue south on the path that follows a fence, towards "la Tête de la Dame" and "Les Sarnats".
-Pass the Croix d'Ambel, leave the path on the right towards Omblèze and continue to the Tête de la Dame (1,506 m).
+(1) At the Pas du Gouillat, at a left-hand bend, leave the track (GR®®93) and continue due south along the path that follows a fence, towards “la Tête de la Dame” and “Les Sarnats”.
+Pass the Croix d’Ambel, leave the path on the right towards Omblèze and continue to the Tête de la Dame (1,506 m).

-(2) Continue to follow the ridge and ignore the paths that lead into the park.
-Pass the Pas de Rouisse, a shepherd's hut and a water reserve (Pas d'Ambel), then climb back up to point 1492 before descending to the Pas de la Ferrière, the western end of the hike, marked by a fence and a gate.
+(2) Continue to follow the ridge and ignore the paths leading into the park.
+Pass Pas de Rouisse, a shepherd’s hut, a water reservoir (Pas d’Ambel), then climb up to point 1492 before descending to Pas de la Ferrière, the western end of the walk marked by a fence and a gate.

-(3) Turn almost completely around and take the path (GR®93) heading south-southwest, which runs horizontally along the edge of the woods.
-Ignore the path that branches off to the left (dotted line on the IGN map) and continue slightly further downhill towards the west, crossing a wooded area to reach the Pierre de l'Ours.
+(3) Turn almost completely round, taking the path (GR®®93) heading south-south-west which runs horizontally along the edge of the woods.
+Ignore the path branching off to the left (dotted line on the IGN map) and continue a little further down the slope towards the west, to cross a wooded area and reach the Pierre de l'Ours.

-(5) Follow the track south for about 100 metres, then take the path (GR®93) that branches off to the right through the woods.
-This path joins the Ambel mountain pastures further down, enters the park and follows the edge of the woods.
-Halfway down the slope after the valley, it turns right and continues more horizontally through the woods, turning into a small track.
-In the next valley, take the most marked track that branches off to the right (GR®93) as it climbs.
-Continue straight ahead when you reach the next valley to reach the Ambel refuge.
+(5) Follow the track due south for about a hundred metres, then rejoin the path (GR®®93) branching off to the right through the woods.
+Further down, this path reaches the Ambel mountain pastures, enters the park and follows the edge of the woods.
+Halfway up the slope after the valley, it turns right and continues more or less level through the woods, becoming a small track.
+In the next valley, take the most well-marked track branching off to the right (GR®®93) as it climbs.
+Reach the Ambel refuge by continuing straight on when you reach the next valley.

-(6) Continue along the path (GR®93) that you left to go to the refuge.
-Pass the water reservoir used to water livestock, go back up into the woods, then rejoin the track you took at the start at Pas du Gouillot.
+(6) Continue along the path (GR®®93) that you left to go to the refuge.
+Pass the water trough used to water livestock, head back up into the woods, then rejoin the track you took at the start at Pas du Gouillot.

 (1) Turn right to return to the Col de la Bataille (S/E).